Modules

 Detailed Behavior

-• During initialization, the module overwrites offset-top and offset-bottom with abs(string-parallax) * viewportHeight.
-In the current runtime, manual parallax offsets are therefore not a reliable public control surface.
+offset-topandoffset-bottomwithabs(string-parallax) * viewportHeight.
+In the current runtime, manual parallax offsets are therefore not a reliable public control surface. - When the scroll mode changes away from